 Should a fire be discovered out of hours via CCTV monitoring the Fire Service shall be notified as well as nominated site personnel.
-Remote access of cameras is available for site managers, and they will also be notified through this system, as well as from the external security company.
+When remote access of cameras is available for site managers, they shall also be notified through this system as well as from the external security company.